 This ritual, more than 100 years old, for sure not for everyone.
-I have seen some trance rituals in Java island, so I’m a bit curious to see it in Bali too.
-Balinese believe that stabbing themselves in the neck and chest with dagger called “keris” without drawing a drop of blood (can you imagine that it’s possible?) helps to achieve harmony between humans, nature and God.
+I have seen some trance rituals on Java island, so I’m a bit curious to see it in Bali too.
+Balinese believe that stabbing themselves in the neck and chest with a dagger called “keris” without drawing a drop of blood (can you imagine that it’s possible?) helps to achieve harmony between humans, nature, and God.
 The ritual not only brings villagers closer to God, it also helps give them a sense of community.
-All preparation, ceremonies and ritual itself takes all day long.
-Find out more about this Balinese ritual or take a look to this video.
+All preparation, ceremonies, and ritual itself take all day long.
+Find out more about this Balinese ritual or take a look at this video.

 Place: Petilan Pengerebongan temple, Kesiman, Denpasar, Bali

-Best place to stay near Denpasar would be Sanur area (to stay in capital of island not the best choice).
-I have stayed in couple hotels in Sanur – you can check above my experience there.
+The best place to stay near Denpasar would be the Sanur area (to stay in the capital of the island, not the best choice).
+I have stayed in a couple of hotels in Sanur – you can check above my experience there.

 Kid’s transition to the adult’s world sacred ceremony – “Usaba Dangsil”

-When I saw girl’s pictures from Bungaya village (one of the oldest village in Bali) during Usaba Dangsil ceremony – I understood that it is something that I haven’t seen yet in Bali.
-It’s not only about different local people ritual clothing but as well about activities they do for this ceremony.
+When I saw girl’s pictures from Bungaya village (one of the oldest villages in Bali) during the Usaba Dangsil ceremony – I understood that it is something that I haven’t seen yet in Bali.
+It’s not only about different local people’s ritual clothing but as well about activities they do for this ceremony.
 Boys and girls (hundreds of them) have to follow many rituals, which shows that they became grownups.
-Beside all rituals are build 7 giant pillars (which symbolize welfare and protection) and with all villagers help transported to the certain place.
+Beside all rituals are built 7 giant pillars (which symbolize welfare and protection) and with all villagers help transported to a certain place.
 This unique main ritual held only every 12-14 years!
-Last time it was in August, 2016.
-But until the end of April, 2017 you can still see special performances.
-You can read more about this ceremony here and watch a short video from event in 2016.
+The last time it was in August 2016.
+You can read more about this ceremony here and watch a short video from the event in 2016.

 Place: Bungaya village in Karangasem, Bali

-Time: Every 12-14 years.
-Until the end of April, 2017, every full and dark moon from 10 am you can see special performances.
+Time: Every 12-14 years, every full and dark moon from 10 am you can see special performances.

 Sacred ceremony to neutralize 288 evil spirits – “Ngerebeg”

-Locals believes that at least 288 different kind of demons lives along Tegelalang’s river.
-To neutralize these spirits Balinese from Tegalalang village every 6 months organize a parade that is conjunction with Duur Bingin temple anniversary.
-It’s requires villagers dress up like a demons.
-This traditional ceremony, sacred Grebeg ritual, in Tegalalang village known from 13th century.
+Locals believe that at least 288 different kind of demons lives along Tegelalang’s river.
+To neutralize these spirits Balinese from Tegalalang village every 6 months organize a parade that is in conjunction with Duur Bingin temple anniversary.
+It requires villagers to dress up like a demon.
+This traditional ceremony, sacred Grebeg ritual, in Tegalalang village known from the 13th century.

-There are no gender restriction but mainly in such parade participate hundreds of 3-15 years old boys (as well teenagers).
-As well they prepare 288 meal offerings at any major religion festival to appease these spirits.
-This ritual purify the village through noisy parade of scary-looking kids (reminds a bit Ogoh Ogoh before Nyepy day).
-People believe that supernatural being will be pacified so they won’t disturb temple ceremony.
-In the morning kids deliver offerings and in the evening – they participate in parade.
-I think it’s quite fun to watch this parade, see kids reativity.
+There is no gender restriction but mainly in such a parade participate hundreds of 3-15 years old boys (as well as teenagers).
+As well they prepare 288 meal offerings at any major religious festival to appease these spirits.
+This ritual purifies the village through the noisy parade of scary-looking kids (reminds a bit Ogoh Ogoh before Nyepy day).
+People believe that supernatural beings will be pacified so they won’t disturb temple ceremonies.
+In the morning kids deliver offerings and in the evening – they participate in a parade.
+I think it’s quite fun to watch this parade, see kids’ creativity.
 More about this Bali ceremony here.

 Place: Duur Bingin temple, Tegalalang village, Gyanair, Bali

-Best Bali hotels to stayaround Tegalalang.
+Best Bali hotels to stay in around Tegalalang.
 Or you can stay in Ubud.
 My experiences staying in Ubud you can check above.